 RadCity By Rad Power Bikes (Review)

-Rad Power Bikes is a company that is set to change that.
-The RadCity 4 hybrid electric bike that we’ll be reviewing today costs just $1,500 and comes fully equipped to commute, replace your car, haul groceries, or let you enjoy a leisurely ride with your friends.
+The RadCity 4 hybrid electric bike that we’ll be reviewing today comes fully equipped to commute, to replace your car, to haul groceries, or let you enjoy a leisurely ride with your friends.

 - Integrated aluminum rear rack for mounting panniers, baskets, or a child seat.

-- Dependable mechanical disc brakes stop on demand and enable regenerative braking.
+- Mechanical disc brakes stop on demand and enable regenerative braking.

-- Puncture-resistant 2.3″ wide Kenda tires for paved and unpaved roads with reflective sidewalls.
+- Puncture-resistant 26×2.3″ Kenda tires for paved and unpaved roads with reflective sidewalls.

 So let’s dive in, take a look at the nitty-gritty details about RadCity 4, and find out if this is the e-bike that can solve all of your urban commuting-related problems.